You can make a lasting difference in someone’s life and have a mutually rewarding experience by volunteering at JSSA.

 Healthy Meal Delivery

-Meals on Wheels volunteers pick up kosher, nourishing, low-salt meals and deliver them to seniors in Montgomery County who are unable to cook for themselves.
+Meals on Wheels volunteers pick up nourishing meals and deliver them to seniors in Montgomery County who are unable to cook for themselves.

 Nourish Now volunteers pick up food from the Nourish Now food pantry in Rockville and deliver it to the homes of Holocaust survivors and older adults.
 This volunteer opportunity only requires a commitment of two hours per month, making it ideal for families or for individuals with limited availability.

-Holiday Basket Delivery volunteers deliver packages of food and ritual items at Passover, Rosh Hashanah, and Thanksgiving to individuals and families who would otherwise be unable to celebrate the holiday comfortably.
+Holiday Basket Delivery volunteers deliver packages of food and ritual items at Passover, Rosh Hashanah, and Thanksgiving to individuals and families who would otherwise be unable to celebrate the holidays comfortably.

 Café Europa volunteers help JSSA coordinate socialization programs for Holocaust survivors.
-These gatherings are important opportunities for survivors to socialize, share memories and discuss unique experiences.
+These gatherings are important opportunities for survivors to socialize, share memories, and discuss their unique experiences.

-Himmelfarb Mobile University volunteer instructors help older adults stay healthy by engaging their minds in learning.
-Volunteers share experiences, interests and talents with residents of retirement communities and nursing homes to keep their minds engaged.
-Courses cover a wide range of topics including: art, architecture, literature, history, current events and more.
+Himmelfarb Mobile University volunteer instructors share their experiences, interests, and talents with residents of retirement communities and nursing homes to keep their minds engaged.
+Courses cover a wide range of topics, including art, architecture, literature, history, and current events.

 Personal Shopper volunteers assist frail older adults with their grocery shopping.
-Some volunteers accompany them to the store; others pick up grocery lists and return with full shopping bags.
-With volunteer support, more older adults can remain independent in their own homes.
+Some volunteers accompany clients to the supermarket; others pick up grocery lists and return with full shopping bags.
+This type of volunteer support allows older adults to remain independent in their own homes.

 Hospice and Transitions

-Hospice volunteers are integral members of our hospice care team.
-After specialized training, volunteers offer emotional, spiritual and social support to people in their last weeks and months of life and to their families.
-Volunteers respond to the unique needs of each patient and family.
-Some volunteers run errands for patients; others listen to music together, discuss memories, read aloud or provide much-needed respite for family caregivers.
+Hospice volunteers are integral members of the JSSA Hospice team.
+After specialized training, volunteers offer emotional, spiritual, and social support to individuals receiving end-of-life care and their families.
+Volunteers often listen to music, discuss memories, or read aloud to patients and provide much-needed respite for family caregivers.

-For more information about volunteer opportunities at JSSA, please contact Elana Premack Sandler, Director of Volunteer Engagement, at 301-610-8395 or email@example.com.
+For more information about volunteer opportunities at JSSA, please contact Adrienne Ognibene at 301-610-8414 or email@example.com.